 Fast forward to 2019, while not even close to being in the same echelon as the big travel bloggers, I have a respectable amount of traffic to boot.
 On average in 2019, I received about 1,000-1,250 unique visitors a day, and about 2,000-2,500 page views per day.
 This translates to about 60,000 to 75,000 page views a month.

 My traffic saw a huge increase from the start of the year to the end.
 As I write this in Jan 2020, my traffic is now somewhere between 1,400 and 1,700 unique visitors per day, and roughly 2,500 to 3,000 page views a day.
 So I am almost approaching 100,000 page views a month which would be a huge milestone for me.

 I’ve published about 250 blog posts since I started blogging in 2013 which means I get an average of 10-15 views a day per post.
 In reality, around 50 of my posts make up about 90% of my traffic.
-For example, my posts about Zion National Park, a Travel Planning Spreadsheet, and a guide to how to travel hack with credit cards average 150-200 views per post per day.
+For example, my posts about Zion National Park, a Travel Planning Spreadsheet, how to get your hacked Instagram account back, and a guide to how to travel hack with credit cards average 150-200 views per post per day.
 With this type of traffic, it is enough to start making some money when it comes to advertisements and affiliate marketing.